 The Nelsons’ dream lives on today.
 But the harvest is far different than ever could have been imagined back in 1941.
 It’s the harvest of ringneck pheasants that brings folks from all over the world to this sprawling landscape under the Dakota sky.

-Today, that harvest is orchestrated by Paul’s son, Erik and Tami Nelson as well as Paul’s wife Cheryl Nelson.
-And the Paul D. Nelson legacy continues.
+Today, the Paul D. Nelson legacy continues.
+And, that harvest is orchestrated by Paul’s son, Erik Nelson as well as Paul’s wife Cheryl Nelson.
 The combines still roll across the land at the end of the growing season.
 But come fall, a harvest like no other is found here – that of pheasants, yes, but also that of friendships, borne from the unique spirit of sporting camaraderie.